to Biodiversity Conservation Laboratory

 My friends, welcome to BCL -the Biodiversity Conservation Lab!

 You can find here the mission of our Lab, understand what we do as research, and get to know Lab people, including myself.
 You can explore our projects, our research outputs, and educational activities since BCL establishment.
-We wish to make biodiversity part of the value system of our society and we have started to develop a citizen-science culture and make relevant knowledge accessible to all in the science for society blog, where you will find popular science articles, videos, policy briefs, even science for kids.
+We wish to make biodiversity part of the value system of our society and we have started to promote a citizen-science culture and make relevant knowledge accessible to all in the science for society blog, where you will find popular science articles, videos, policy briefs, even science for kids.
 At least we try so…

 Discover our world and enjoy your visit!